 Pancreas transplant surgery usually lasts about 3 to 6 hours, depending on whether you are having a pancreas transplant alone or kidney and pancreas transplants at the same time.

 After your pancreas transplant, you can expect to:

 If you have a new kidney, it'll make urine just like your own kidneys did when they were healthy.
 Often this starts immediately.
-But in some cases, it may take up to a few weeks to reach normal urine production.
+But in some cases, urine production may take up to a few weeks to return.

-In a pancreas transplant, the donor pancreas with a small segment of donor's small intestine is connected to a segment of your small intestine.
-Your original pancreas is often left in place unless it's causing complications.
+In a pancreas transplant, the donor pancreas with a small segment of the donor's small intestine is connected to a segment of the recipient's small intestine.
+The original pancreas is left in place unless it's causing complications.

 After a successful pancreas transplant, your new pancreas will make the insulin your body needs, so you'll no longer need insulin therapy to treat type 1 diabetes.

 But even with the best possible match between you and the donor, your immune system will try to reject your new pancreas.